Ethorbit/SteamDeck-SteamOS-Guides/README.md

 Login using a throwaway Steam account (if you do not have one, create a new one).
 Since this partition is not encrypted, you don't want to login with anything you care about.

 ### Attempt decryption
 With your new account, go to the Desktop and open Konsole.
 There should be a LUKS password prompt.
-As soon as you enter the password, your screen should go black for a few minutes like before, and another Steam Setup menu will appear.
-This time, your disposable account should not exist, which means that you are now using the **encrypted** disks, and you can feel free to do whatever now.
+As soon as you enter the password, your screen should go black for a few minutes similar to before, and another Steam Setup menu will appear.
+Your disposable account should not exist, which means that you are now using the **encrypted** disks, and you can feel free to do whatever now.

 #### Adding Konsole as a non-steam game